Book banning in the United States (2021–present): Organizations and programs opposing book censorship

-Notable cases
+Notable cases and laws

-Central York School District
+Central York School District, Pennsylvania

 In August 2020, a diversity committee in the school district for central York County, Pennsylvania, created a reading list for students and community members amid the George Floyd protests.
 Though it was intended as a guide for students to learn about issues of race, diversity, and culture, the school board used it as a list of books to remove, voting to "freeze" them a few months later.
 Though the board decision did not attract much attention, an email from the school principal to staff in August 2021 received significant pushback.
 In the email, the principal told teachers they were prohibited from using any of the materials on the list in their classes.
-The hundreds of works on the list were largely about representation of Black and Latin American in the United States.
+The hundreds of works on the list were largely about representation of Black and Latino Americans in the United States.
 As described by The New York Times, some parents objected to material that would "make white children feel guilty about their race or 'indoctrinate' students".
 Students protested, wearing black t-shirts, advocating on social media, and picketing daily before school started.
 Officials argued that the books were "frozen" rather than "banned" until they could be evaluated, although the books remained off of the shelves for nearly a year.
 A spokesperson for the Pennsylvania State Education Association told the York Daily Record that "if you look at this material, it's offensive what they banned.
 They have banned materials from Black voices, and they've had almost a year now and they haven't proposed anything else".
 The school board met again to discuss the ban in September 2021, and decided to reaffirm it.
 Amid criticism, it reconvened shortly thereafter and reversed its decision, saying it never intended to ban the material, but rather wanted time to review it.